PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 ##### L earning from Mistakes

 From such innocents there are possible to learn a lot.
 I.e.:
 * Dual Purpose Software and Hardware Products, where are they?
-Database and special list of those Products should be Publicly Available.
+Database and special list of those Products could be Publicly Available.
 Let us take the example of World-wide Survey of Cryptography Products (2016) in here [schneier.com](https://www.schneier.com/wp-content/uploads/2016/02/worldwide-survey-of-encryption-products-1.pdf).
 This list include fifteen Pages of Country & Product & Company & Type <...> & URL Metadata.
 Samples of Products include even "Telegram" (http://telegram.org), "WhatsApp" (http://whatsapp.com), etc. How would be forbidden access to Social Media Apps, that has additional Encryption Protection?
 * According [Google Developer Docs](https://developers.google.com/search/blog/2014/08/https-as-ranking-signal) Search Engine Google improve SEO rating of HTTPS protocol.
-This means that everyone who has Secure HTTP Communication should be able to use their e.services more securely and their Sites would be rated better than those who does not implement HTTPS.
+This means that everyone who has Secure HTTP Communication could be able to use their e.services more securely and their Sites would be rated better than those who does not implement HTTPS.
 Does Products with Secure Communication Protocols gonna be placed in export & re-export regulation too?
 * The Countries themselves forbid the usage of specific Software Products in their Market, e.g. how happened with a "WeChat" chinese Product & a "Kaspersky" non-chinese Product [bbc.com](https://www.bbc.com/news/technology-67268653).
 ```